graze/queue/README.md

 use Graze\Queue\Handler\BatchAcknowledgementHandler;
 use Graze\Queue\Message\MessageInterface;

-// Create client with the Batch Acknowledgement Handler
+// Create client with the Batch Acknowledgement Handler.
 $client = new Client(new ArrayAdapter(), [
-    'handler' => new BatchAcknowledgeHandler(100) // Acknowledge after 100 messages
+    'handler' => new BatchAcknowledgeHandler(100), // Acknowledge after 100 messages.
 ]);

-// Poll until `$done()` is called
+// Poll until `$done()` is called.
 $client->receive(function (MessageInterface $message, Closure $done) {
-    // Do some work
+    // Do some work.

-    // You should always define a break condition (i.e. timeout, expired session, etc) if ($breakCondition) $done();
+    // You should always define a break condition (i.e. timeout, expired session, etc). if ($breakCondition) $done();
 }, null);
 ```